mahakal/FacialEmotionRecognition/README.md

 ## Usage

-If you want a facial emotion classifier you can just download the Cohn-Kanade database and serialize the dataset according to your need and if you can you should also use another dataset with ck.
+If you want a facial emotion classifier you can just download the Cohn-Kanade dataset and serialize the dataset according to your need and if you can you should also use another dataset with ck for better results.

-apply_haar\_cascade.py => To apply the haar cascade for face detection it will overwrite the directory with 100x100 pixels images of faces.
-If face couldn't be detected then print the filename to console.

-pickle_dataset.py => Pickles the dataset containing 100*100 images of faces
+pickle_dataset.py => Script for processing and Serializing dataset. python pickle_dataset.py -h

-cnn.py => Convolution neural Network to train the the classifier
+cnn.py => Convolution Neural Network to train the the classifier. python cnn.py -h

-cohn-kanade-images.txt => contains some basic info about the dataset
+cohn-kanade-images.txt => Contains some basic info about the dataset.

 ## Credits
 - Kanade, T., Cohn, J. F., & Tian, Y. (2000).
 Comprehensive database for facial expression analysis.
 Proceedings of the Fourth IEEE International Conference on Automatic Face and Gesture Recognition (FG'00), Grenoble, France, 46-53.